rclone/rclone/MANUAL.md

 use via the API.

     rclone backend untrash drive:directory
-    rclone backend -i untrash drive:directory subdir
+    rclone backend --interactive untrash drive:directory subdir

-Use the -i flag to see what would be restored before restoring it.
+Use the --interactive/-i or --dry-run flag to see what would be restored before restoring it.

 Result: